 I will not expect a child to respond or talk about what has happened, it is to let your child know, that it is not a secret and they can discuss it with me, when they feel they are ready to do so.

 Expecting a child to discuss highly stressful experiences before they feel comfortable to do so, can result in your child feeling more stressed and traumatised.
 Child Centred Play Therapy (non-directive) allows a child to work through their issues at their own pace, ensuring a safe and respectful therapeutic relationship.

-The play therapy sessions are usually scheduled on a regular basis for 50 minutes.
+The play therapy sessions are usually scheduled on a regular basis for 0 to 45 minutes.
 Sometimes, with a very young child or children with particular special needs, the sessions may be shorter.